tadeuasarro/react-calculator/README.md

 #### Hello there!
 Welcome to my React Calculator Milestone 3!

 #### Features
-- Create de logic for the calculator.
+- Create the logic for the calculator.
 - Add calculate and operate modules.

 #### Livedemo